Migrating Access to SQL Server

 Either way, the migration is going to take time and you will need to allow your current BE to be used while you sort the issues.

-Come the day of reckoning, once you have overcome all the issues, you can then delete all the test data from your new DB and run the process, give it a quick test and set everyone back to work.
+Come the day of reckoning, once you have overcome all the issues, you can simply delete all the test data from your new DB (or restore from the Empty database) and run the process, release the new Application version with updated table links, give it a quick test and set everyone back to work.